FaceAnalyzer/frontend/README.md

 Frontend repo is supported by CI/CD.
 We use GitHub Actions that are built-in to GitHub.
 The deployment pipeline is straightforward.
 It has two jobs.
 The first job builds a Docker image using the Dockerfile in the repo, and then pushes the Docker image to a Docker registry, in our case DockerHub.
 This jobs also adds the appropriate production/staging Visage|SDK license to the Docker image.
-Lincense file is loaded from `VISAGE_SDK_LICENSE` variable that is set as a repository secret in GitHub Actions secrets.
-Since, FaceAnalyzer frontend connects to FaceAnalyzer backend, backend URL should also be set.
+License file is loaded from `VISAGE_SDK_LICENSE` variable that is set as a repository secret in GitHub Actions secrets.
+Since FaceAnalyzer frontend connects to FaceAnalyzer backend, backend URL should also be set.
 The URL is set in `.env.production`.
 The second job deploys a  Kubernetes YAML manifest to the Kubernetes cluster.
 Based on this manifest, Kubernetes cluster pulls the right image from the DockerHub.

 For CI/CD to work properly, a working Kubernetes cluster is required, including access to the cluster.
 Learn more on [aks-cluster](https://github.com/FaceAnalyzer/aks-cluster) repo.